-- In a small bowl mix together half of the spices, salt, black pepper, and diced chicken thighs.
+- In a small bowl mix together spices, salt, black pepper, and diced chicken thighs.

 - Top with cheese and close the lid.
-Once chees is melted, remove the skillet from heat.
-Serve with a drizzle of squeezed lime juice and freshly chopped cilantro.
+Once cheese is melted, remove the skillet from heat.
+Serve with a drizzle of squeezed lime juice and freshly chopped cilantro and quinoa.

 (Nutrition information is calculated using an ingredient database and should be considered an estimate.)